Tuna End Purchaser Settlement

 • If you are still not sure if you are included, please review the detailed information contained in the Settlement Agreement and Supplemental Settlement Agreement.
 Both documents are available at the Important Documents page.
 You may also call the Claims Administrator at 866-615-0977 for assistance.

-• If the COSI Settlement is approved, COSI will pay a maximum of $20 million to a Settlement Fund.
+• COSI will pay a maximum of $20 million to a Settlement Fund.
 A portion of the Settlement Fund (up to $5 million) may be used by the Claims Administrator to administer notice and claims.
 Any monies remaining after the costs of notice and claims administration are complete will revert back to COSI.
 The remainder of the Settlement Fund ($15 million) will be available for distribution to qualifying Class Members and to pay litigation expenses incurred to date.
 Settlement Class Counsel will not request a distribution for the payment of attorney fees but will request a distribution subject to Court approval to cover litigation costs incurred to date in the amount of $4,155,027.67.
 Settlement Class Counsel will not seek reimbursement for attorneys’ fees from the COSI Settlement, but Counsel reserves the right to seek an award of attorney fees from any monies recovered from the non-settling Defendants through settlement, trial or judgment based in part on the benefit provided by the COSI Settlement.
 COSI will also support the End Payer Plaintiffs with their litigation against non-settling Defendants.

-• Settlement Class Members who timely submit a valid approved claim are entitled to be treated equally and receive Settlement compensation on a pro rata basis such that the Settlement Fund is exhausted.
+• Settlement Class Members who timely submitted a valid approved claim are entitled to be treated equally and receive Settlement compensation on a pro rata basis such that the Settlement Fund is exhausted.
 The Claims Administrator will distribute no monies until all remaining claims against non-settling Defendants in the Class Action are exhausted.
 If no further monies are recovered, it is estimated that Settlement Class Members will receive approximately $10.50 for every 200 cans purchased (approximate number of cans if you purchased packaged tuna weekly during the Settlement Class Period).

 If the total payment for any COSI Settlement Class Member is less than $5.00, no payment will be made to the COSI Settlement Class Member.
 The value of the payment will remain in the Settlement Fund for further distribution.